sfc-gh-tmeacham/snowflake-propagate-column-comments/plan.md

 * **Logic:**
     1. Constructs the fully qualified name for the source column (e.g., `MY_DB.MY_SCHEMA.MY_TABLE.MY_COL`).
     2. Calls `GET_LINEAGE` for that specific column to get its downstream dependencies.
-    3. It loops through the downstream lineage objects, ordered by distance.
+    3. It loops through the downstream lineage objects, ordered by distance, joining with `SNOWFLAKE.ACCOUNT_USAGE.COLUMNS` to get comments.
-    4. For each object, it dynamically constructs and executes a query against `SNOWFLAKE.ACCOUNT_USAGE.COLUMNS` to fetch the comment, ensuring to exclude deleted columns.
-    5. The first non-empty comment found is recorded, and the search loop is broken.
+    4. The first non-empty comment found is recorded.
+If other comments exist at the same lineage distance, a flag is set.
+The search loop is then broken.
-    6. It uses an `INSERT` statement to log the outcome to `COMMENT_PROPAGATION_STAGING`, tagged with the `RUN_ID`.
-If no comment was found, it records this status explicitly.
-The record includes both the individual identifiers and the fully qualified names for the source and target columns.
+    5. It uses a single `INSERT` statement to log the outcome to `COMMENT_PROPAGATION_STAGING`, tagged with the `RUN_ID`.
+It populates the `STATUS` column and leaves fields `NULL` where no comment was found.
-* **Error Handling:** The entire procedure is wrapped in a `TRY...CATCH` block to gracefully handle errors and log them.
+* **Error Handling:** The entire procedure is wrapped in an `EXCEPTION` block to gracefully handle errors and log them.

 ### Step 3: Main Orchestrator Procedure Implementation